our authors

 Chris Berg and Paul James Smith have a combined half-century of boots-on-the-ground law enforcement that gives an unparalleled raw intensity to their narratives.
 Their careers, spanning undercover operations, SWAT, and high-level state and federal task forces, provide a deep well of firsthand knowledge, and their meticulous attention to detail provides readers with a gripping, authentic portrayal of the criminal underworld.
 The first draft of Blood Brothers won the Best Investigator Claymore Award at Killer Nashville. and was a Page Turner Award finalist.

 BLOOD BROTHERS (Crime Fiction) - Detective Vince Driftwood’s world shatters when his Vietnam brother and patrol partner, Sugarcane Flood, is brutally executed.
 A line is crossed, and Vince’s badge is no longer enough.
 Suspended and haunted, he becomes a rogue force hunting killers who thought they were untouchable.
 Armed with just one clue—a brown Camaro—and everything to lose, Vince plunges into a dark underworld where justice comes at a deadly price.
 Pursued by the relentless Internal Affairs Sergeant Grace Kiddo and battling his own demons, Vince navigates a treacherous landscape where loyalty is currency and revenge is the only language spoken.
 As the body count rises and the truth unravels, Vince must decide how much he's willing to sacrifice in his quest for justice.
-Blood Brothers is a pulse-pounding thriller that explores the unbreakable bonds of brotherhood and the consuming nature of vengeance, hurtling towards a conclusion that will leave no one unscathed.
+Blood Brothers explores the unbreakable bonds of brotherhood and the consuming nature of vengeance, hurtling towards a conclusion that leaves no one unscathed.

 Contact - Dean Krystek